Become an Amateur Radio Operator!

 The ARRL has created a helpful site to introduce new or prospective hams to the history and overview of Amateur Radio.
 This site answers questions like the following:

-For answers to these questions and more, visit the Hello Radio! page.
+For answers to these questions and more, visit the What is Ham Radio page.

 Interested in Becoming an Amateur Radio Operator?

 Getting your first Amateur Radio license "ticket" is as simple as passing a 35 question multiple choice exam.
 Exams are given by volunteer examiners that are licensed Amateur Radio Operators (Hams) themselves at different locations throughout the year.
 There are several great free resources out on the Internet to help you with passing the test.
 Some of those links are listed here for convenience.
 Remember, Morse Code is no longer a requirement, so you need only be able to pass the 35 question Technician license exam to get started.

 The Greensboro session is the second Saturday of each month (except for March, it is on the third Saturday) at Hinshaw United Methodist Church located at 4501 High Point Road, Greensboro, NC 27407.
 Please contact Roy Smith by e-mail at email@example.com Reservations are not required, but advised.
 Testing starts at 9:00 AM.

 The High Point session is on the last Saturday of the month at the American Red Cross High Point Chapter building located at 815 Phillips Avenue, High Point, NC 27262.
 Please contact Bob Williams, KB4TWG firstname.lastname@example.org 336-861-5837 or 336-812-5500 (Cell).
 Testing starts at 10:00 AM

 For either session, you need to bring two forms of ID including a Photo ID and a photocopy of any previous licenses and/or CSCE's.
 The testing fee is $12.00 payable by cash or check.
 Other dates and locations can be found on the W4VEC web site.